aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 A Transmitter MUST support `sets` in the request Communication Object.

-A Receiver MUST support `acks` and/or `setErrs` in the response Communication Object.
+A Receiver MUST support `acks` and `setErrs` in the response Communication Object.

 ## Push-Pull